-ToR Description Background Science Plan codes Duration Expected Deliverables a Assemble relevent data for describing spatial and temporal changes in the Greenland Sea The database will contain physical, chemical and biological (incl. higher trophic levels) oceanographic data.
+ToR Description Background Science Plan codes Duration Expected Deliverables ı Assemble relevent data for describing spatial and temporal changes in the Greenland Sea The database will contain physical, chemical and biological (incl. higher trophic levels) oceanographic data.
 1.1 Years 1-3 Merged database.
-Metadata to be reported to ICES. b Review and consider Before starting data methodological approaches analysis, basic discussion and analytical tools for conducting integrated ecosystem assessment for the Greenland Sea This can be started after initial datasets are assembled.
-1.1 Years 1-3 Report to ICES c Report on the status and trends of the Greenland Sea, based on integrated analysis of multivariate datasets, incl. associated with major hydroclimatic changes and human activities This ToR will be based on activities and advancements of the above.
+Metadata to be reported to ICES.
+Review and consider methodological approaches and analytical tools for conducting integrated ecosystem assessment for the Greenland Sea Before starting data s analysis, basic discussions on suitable methodological/analytical approaches are required.
+This can be started after initial datasets are assembled.
+1.1 Years 1-3 Report to ICES Report on the status and trends of the Greenland Sea, based on integrated analysis of multivariate datasets, incl. associated with major hydroclimatic changes and human activities This ToR will be based on activities and advancements of the above.
 It is a hope to produse scientific manuscript.
 1.1 Years 2-3 Report to ICES.
-Manuscript to be submitted to peer-reviewed science journal d Prepare an Ecosystem Overview for the Greenland Sea This is advisory requirement.
-1.3 Year 1 Ecosystem Overview submitted to ICES
+Manuscript to be submitted to peer-reviewed science journal l Prepare an Ecosystem Overview for the Greenland Sea This is advisory requirement.
+1.3 Year 1 Ecosystem Overview submitted to ICES e 7 0 0 1 To further advance the IEA for the region, identification of knowledge and data gaps is inevitable, together with considering improvements in data collection.
+1.1, 3.1, 3.2 Year 3 Report to ICES in the ecolegion